This section includes information about the leadership and policies at Trinidad State Junior College.

 Our tuition rates are consistently at least 40 percent less than Colorado’s four-year colleges and universities.
 We also have the highest completion rates of any community college in Colorado.

-We feature nine sports teams:
+We feature eleven sports teams:

 - Cross Country (Men and Women)